wttech/AEM-Rules-for-SonarQube/README.md

 Below you will find descriptions of all rules available in **AEM Rules for SonarQube** plugin.

+- **HTL-2** Use Explicit Names in Loops
+  - HTL provides implicit variables in `data-sly-list` and `data-sly-repeat` blocks.
+  Try to avoid them and use explicit names clarifying the role of the objects instead.

 ## Good practices

 - **AEM-1** Use predefined constant in annotation instead of hardcoded value.